elerihulme/Gower-Sea-Swimming/README.md

 ## Project Overview

-The Cold Water Sea Swimmers website consists of three main pages:
+The Gower Sea Swimming website consists of three main pages:
 - **Home**: Provides information about the group’s mission, safety advice and regular swims.
 - **Gallery**: Displays a collection of photos of beautiful local swimming locations.
 - **Sign Up**: Allows users to join the group and participate in events.